utl::stre

 std::size_t index_of_difference(std::string_view str_1, std::string_view str_2);

-[!Note] Functions that can utilize mutable input string for a more efficient implementation are declared with
+[!Note] Functions that can utilize mutable input string for a more efficient implementation take

-and use perfect forwarding.
-This means whenever r-value arguments are provided they automatically get reused, while l-values are copied.
+by value.
+This means r-value arguments are moved & reused, while l-values are copied.

 Methods